DharshiniCR/PRS-PM-2024-10-31-AIS06FT-GRP-GROUP16-RETINANET/README.md

 This report outlines the objectives, methodologies, and anticipated impact of our project, highlighting how innovative technological solutions can transform eye care delivery and ultimately improve health outcomes for vulnerable populations.

 **Goals**:​ Retinanet is web-based eye disease detection application which will integrate the best machine learning architecture out of the three approaches done in the project

+Based on the Result and Analysis, out of the 3 versions, Version-3 architecture gives the most efficient and interpretable results.
+So, Version-3 is deployed as the final classifier for Eye disease detection.

+Implementation is done using Grad-CAM and Flask as described below.

 A web-based product for Eye disease prediction.​
 ---